jhs/fun-pouchdb/README.md

 1. Open some databases by name
 2. Let me specify any design docs I need, as a JavaScript object
 3. Let me provide a simple throws/doesn't-throw function to validate a doc
+4. Everything should always be synced with Cloudant

 Usage: